-Construction of the Wall started in 1961 and a decade later it had grown to 43 kilometers, completely surrounding West Berlin.
-During the Wall years, roughly 5000 people managed to escape, a tenth of them being police officers.
+Construction of the Berlin Wall started in 1961 and a decade later it had grown to 43 kilometers, completely surrounding West Berlin.
+Roughly 5000 people managed to escape, a tenth of them being police officers.
 Over 200 people were killed during escape attempts.

-I visited Checkpoint Charlie many years ago where there is a museum demonstrating ingenious methods of escape conceived by desperate citizens.
+I once visited Checkpoint Charlie where there is a museum demonstrating ingenious methods of escape, conceived by desperate citizens.
 There are many books on the subject and I can recommend “It happened at the wall” by Rainer Hildebrandt which has a lot of interesting photographs.

 “It’s a summer in Berlin